mattrussi/gitlab-com-runbooks/troubleshooting/redis_replication.md

 https://performance.gitlab.net/dashboard/db/andrew-redis?panelId=13&fullscreen&orgId=1

+#### Redis Replication Events

+* Check the Redis Replication Events dashboard to see if Redis is frequently failing over.
+This may indicate replication issues. https://performance.gitlab.net/dashboard/db/andrew-redis?panelId=14&fullscreen&orgId=1

 ### Redis Sentinel

 Redis Sentinel provides an pointer for compatible clients to the current Redis primary.
 Clients will query Sentinel and then connect directly to the primary Redis (in other words, Redis sentinel does not proxy requests).